pmoerenhout/gprs-scripts/README.md

-# Scripts to connect and test an GPRS service on MacOS
+# Scripts to connect and test an GPRS service on MacOS or Linux

 ## GPRS connect script
 The scripts connects a Mac (or Linux) to the GPRS network.
 It allows testing of traffic towards the GPRS connection.